Mature Hairline or Receding? How to Tell the Difference and What to Do Next

 What Causes a Receding Hairline?

-A receding hairline is usually hereditary and most often happens when your body produces excess levels of DHT, which shrinks your hair follicles.
+A receding hairline is usually hereditary and most often happens when your body produces excess levels of a tongue-twisting hormone called dihydrotestosterone (DHT for short).

 Since a receding hairline and further hair loss may also be a sign of an underlying condition, it’s best to talk to a doctor if you’re concerned about it.